-- 1) To come to know God as our loving Father. - 2) To become more aware of how much our Heavenly Father loves us. - 3) To understand the qualities and goodness of fatherhood at its finest.
+- 1) To come to know God as our loving Father. - 2) To become more aware of how much our Heavenly Father loves us.

+- 3) To experience peace by asking Our Heavenly Father for everything that we need. - 4) To understand the qualities and goodness of fatherhood at its finest.
 A father should be strong yet gentle, firm but understanding, merciful and forgiving.
 A father is to provide, protect, guide and teach his children.
 Above all, a father is called to love each of his children unconditionally and with understanding.
 And he finds joy in being a father.
 Our Heavenly Father is all perfect which means that He has all of these qualities.